โ† Back to ResourcesBreed Guides

 Specific mechanisms:

-1. IVDD — every extra pound increases spinal compression.
-Overweight Dachshunds have 2–3x higher IVDD rates than lean ones
+1. IVDD.
+Every extra pound increases spinal compression.
+Overweight Dachshunds have 2 to 3x higher IVDD rates than lean ones.

-3. Diabetes risk — Dachshunds prone to diabetes; obesity multiplies risk
+3. Diabetes risk.
+Dachshunds are prone to diabetes.
+Obesity multiplies the risk.

-5. Reduced lifespan — overweight Dachshunds typically live 1–3 years less than lean ones
+5. Reduced lifespan.
+Overweight Dachshunds typically live 1 to 3 years less than lean ones.

-Calgary lean Dachshund body condition: 16–20 lbs for Standard, 8–11 lbs for Miniature.
-Veterinary body condition score: 4–5 of 9 ideal.
+Calgary lean Dachshund body condition: 16 to 20 lbs for Standard, 8 to 11 lbs for Miniature.
+Veterinary body condition score: 4 to 5 of 9 ideal.
 Most Dachshunds in Calgary are overweight.

-Weight management strategy: measured kibble (don't free-feed), low-fat treats, daily exercise within back-safe limits, prescription weight-loss diet (Hill's Metabolic, Royal Canin Satiety, $90–$130/bag) if standard diet fails.
-Annual vet weigh-ins.
+Weight management strategy: measured kibble (do not free-feed), low-fat treats, daily exercise within back-safe limits, and a prescription weight-loss diet (Hill's Metabolic, Royal Canin Satiety, $90 to $130 a bag) if standard diet fails.
+Annual vet weigh-ins matter.

 Single most important intervention for Dachshund longevity: weight management.